juhp/fbrnch/README.md

 then push and build it.

 If the branch is also already pushed and NVR built it will be skipped.
+If the NVR is currently building it will be picked up by `fbrnch build`.
-Branch builds are pushed to Bodhi.
+Completed branch builds can be pushed to Bodhi.

 You can also build all branches:
 ```